| CloserLook > John > John 11:8-48 |

 was bound about with a napkin.
 Jesus saith unto them, Loose him, and let him go.
 Jesus had

-the power to break the bonds of death, but He still called upon the
+the power to break the bonds of death, but He still called upon the mourners to

-mourners to loosen the grave clothes.
+loosen the grave clothes.

 Once again,

-those who "had seen the things
+who "had seen the things which

-which Jesus did, believed on him."
+Jesus did, believed on him."

 And you

-know what, that might have been their last opportunity to do so.
+last opportunity to do so.

 God's four